-Assessment of the following Roles/Attributes as performed by or observed in the Director whose performance is under evaluation:
+Assessment of the following Roles/Attributes as performed by or observed in the Director whose performance

+SI.
+Particulars/Role/Attribute (Yes/No)

+No. Turnound 57 Role / Arribute (103/140)

-No. Particulars/Role/Attribute (Yes/No) 1.
-Attendance and participation in meetings of the Board of Directors and of the Board Committees 2.
-Advises Board on implementation of good corporate governance practices 3.
-Exercised his/her duties with due & reasonable care, skill and diligence 4.
-Acted in good faith and in the best interests of the Company towards promotion of interest of the stakeholders 5.
-Conduct in compliance with the policies of the Company viz.
-Code of Conduct, Code of Conduct for Prevention of Insider Trading, Whistle blower Policy etc. 6.
-Ensures compliance with applicable laws/ statutory obligations in the functioning of the Company 7.
-Enhances Brand Equity 8.
-Encourages new initiatives/expansion/innovation 9.
-Encourages adherence to the principles of Quality, Cost, Delivery and safety (QCDS) 10.
-Resolves Investor complaints 11.
-Ensures talent retention 12.
-Encourages awards & recognitions Overall Performance (Remarks)
+1. Attendance and participation in meetings of the Board of Directors and of the Board Committees

+2. Advises Board on implementation of good corporate governance practices

+3. Exercised his/her duties with due & reasonable care, skill and diligence

+4. Acted in good faith and in the best interests of the Company towards promotion of interest of the stakeholders

+5. Conduct in compliance with the policies of the Company viz.
+Code of Conduct, Code of Conduct for Prevention of Insider Trading, Whistle blower Policy etc.

+6. Ensures compliance with applicable laws/ statutory obligations in the functioning of the Company

+7. Enhances Brand Equity

+8. Encourages new initiatives/expansion/innovation

+9. Encourages adherence to the principles of Quality, Cost, Delivery and safety (QCDS)

+10. Resolves Investor complaints

+11. Ensures talent retention

+12. Encourages awards & recognitions

+Overall Performance (Remarks)

+Name of Director :

+Signat ure :